Mohammed-Alnahdi/Math-Shell/README.md

 # Math-Shell
-Suckless dwm, simple termina, and dmenu.
+Suckless dwm, simple termina, dmenu and the manual files.

 ================================